 Shiral leaves also taste Sour.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like shiral leaves help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like shiral leaves help with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such shiral leaves are thought to target the Spleen and the Stomach.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.